utsaslab/crashmonkey/docs/Ace.md

 }
 ```

-    b. *XFSTest* : The XFSTest adapter translate the high-level language into a test file and expected output file to be run with [xfstest](https://github.com/kdave/xfstests).
+2. *XFSTest* : The XFSTest adapter translate the high-level language into a test file and expected output file to be run with [xfstest](https://github.com/kdave/xfstests).
 For example, the above workload would be converted the following code (excluding the xfstest initializiation and code and helper methods):

 ```bash
 mkdir $SCRATCH_MNT/B -p -m 0777